Government & public sector

 Are you a 3PAO?

 No. We perform penetration testing aligned to FedRAMP and StateRAMP expectations and produce reports your 3PAO and authorizing official can use as supporting evidence.
-For an accredited 3PAO assessment, you should engage a 3PAO directly.
+For an accredited 3PAO assessment, engage a 3PAO directly.

 Do you align to NIST 800-53?